josemacenteno/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][hist]

 To diversify the training set more I shifted images when the car is centered correctly and trained with a small angle, which would compensate for the car not being as well centered as in the original image.
+Careful comparison of larger steering angle images led me to believe that every 60 pixels there needs to be a steering angle between 0.1 and 0.15 towards the center to make the car get back into te center.
+This 0.15 degress per 60 pixels is used to adjust steering angles for shifted images.
 Here is an example of a shifted image:

 ![alt text][shift_example]

 Then, I used side camera images.
 Everytime a side camera image is used, the corresponsing steering angle is modified by a fixed CORRECTION_FACTOR in the direction we want the car to take.
+After carefully comparing a center camera image and a side comera image, the side camera is similar to the center image shifted by 40 to 60 pixels.
 Here are examples of side camera images:

 ![alt text][left_side]
 ![alt text][right_side]